 The centre conducted a similar survey once before, in February this year.

-Also, government must realise the confidence of the business sector on its ability to deal with floods reflects a confidence index on political stability as well.
+Also, government must realize the confidence of the business sector on its ability to deal with floods reflects a confidence index on political stability as well.

 It should understand businesspeople do not give importance to how the government said it can ‘handle’ the situation, but how it actually manages the water situation and whether the flood management is worth its Bt350 billion budget.